 Benefits of Dijon Mustard

 Dijon mustard adds a lot of flavor to food without adding much in the way of calories.
 One teaspoon of Grey Poupon, for example, has only 3 calories.
 Using mustard instead of mayonnaise, for example, is a healthy swap.
 While it does have 135 milligrams of sodium, you may be able to do with less added salt in your dish due to the flavor enhancement.
-You usually don't use enough mustard to benefit from its vitamin and mineral content, but a teaspoon of Dijon mustard provides less than 1 percent of your daily value for calcium, iron, and vitamins A and C.
+You usually don't use enough mustard to benefit from its vitamin and mineral content, as a teaspoon of Dijon mustard provides less than 1 percent of your daily value for calcium, iron, and vitamins A and C.